TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 ``time.strftime(fmt, d.timetuple())`` although not all objects support a :meth:`timetuple` method.

-For the :meth:`datetime.strptime` class method, the default value is ``1900-01-01T00:00:00.000``: any components not specified in the format string will be pulled from the default value. [#]_
+For the :meth:`datetime.strptime` kundi method, the default value is ``1900-01-01T00:00:00.000``: any components not specified in the format string will be pulled kutoka the default value. [#]_

 Using ``datetime.strptime(date_string, format)`` is equivalent to::